 This concept is not always discussed in software projects, even on agile projects.
 Phrases like, we can deliver this project for 120,350 hours with a ± 8% variance margin, so we'll need that ± 8% in our MR bucket to cover any overruns or schedule slips.

-Projects without these buffers end up flying into the side of the mountain, killing even one on board and making a big smoking hole where the project was.
+Projects without these buffers end up flying into the side of the mountain, killing every one on board and making a big smoking hole where the project was.
 Having been in the military aviation business in the 70's there was a box on the accident report form, titled BBR.
 This was checked when the condition of the remains were burned beyond recognition.

 Don't let the BBR box get checked for your project.
 Keep the basis of estimates credible and executable.
 By executable it means Plan the Work and Work the Plan.
 For all projects, not matter the product development method, there MUST be a plan and this plan has to be a credible set of steps needed to land softly on the end and not fly into the side of the mountain, while still in control of the project.